Neighborhood-History Quantum Walk

+An enduring topic of investigation since Feynman's original work~\cite{f:spwc} is simulation of fundamental physics using quantum computers~\cite{dm:qmlga}.
+Recently, work in simulating Dirac equation on triangular and honeycomb lattices through QWs~\cite{adma:deqwhctl}, as well as QWs to simulate physics of Dirac fermions in curved spacetime~\cite{mbd:qwmdfcst}, extends these ideas towards quantum gravity.
+Interactions of quantum fields with particles in a true quantum mechanical sense would require incorporating information about the fields and their interactions in the neighborhood of particle.
+NHQW could serve as a useful model in this regard.

 This paper is organized as follows.
 In Section~\ref{sec:QW} we give a brief description of the basic quantum walk (QW).
-In Section~\ref{sec:QWhist} we recall the site-history quantum walk (SHQW) from~\cite{crt:qwwtsa1d}.
-In Section~\ref{sec:ndqw} we introduce the {\it neighborhood-history quantum walk} (NHQW).
+In Section~\ref{sec:ndqw} we introduce the {\it neighborhood-history quantum walk} (NHQW), and as an example, recall the model from~\cite{crt:qwwtsa1d} that corresponds to a trivial neighborhood.
 In Section~\ref{sec:ndqwlrsym} we consider NHQWs over a simple neighborhood (left/right symmetric).
-First, we briefly describe a counterpart of SHQW for this neighborhood, and give a plausibility argument for why it would behave similarly to the SHQW.
-Then we move on to the NHQW scheme we are interested in, fundamentally different from SHQW, embodying internal (spin) parameters and external interaction parameters.
+First we discuss a model of scattering similar to the one in~\cite{crt:qwwtsa1d} for this neighborhood, and give a plausibility argument for why it would behave similarly.
+Then we move on to the NHQW scheme we are interested in, fundamentally different from this model, embodying internal (spin) parameters and external interaction parameters.
 This construction is related to the work in~\cite{lsw:lduobag} on unentangled orthogonal bases (UOB).
 We show simulation results of the walk patterns obtained by choosing different sets of parameters.
 Adjusting these parameters leads to a range of walk behaviors.
 Next, we describe a quantum cellular automaton (QCA) whose restriction to a single-particle sector is this NHQW.
 It turns out that this QCA is a concatenation of QLGA, and such QCA are investigated in~\cite{bib:msqcawp}.
 That paper studies QCA that have no particle description at the scale at which the dynamics are homogeneous.
 Section~\ref{sec:conc} concludes with some observations and future directions.